grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 : The network throughputs of the load generator machine and of the SUT are likely bottlenecks for file uploads.

 Memory
-: k6 needs a significant amount of memory when uploading files, as every VU is independent and has its own memory.
+: k6 needs a significant amount of memory when uploading files.
+Every VU is independent and has its own memory, and files will be copied in all VUs that upload them.
+You can follow [issue #1931](https://github.com/grafana/k6/issues/1931) that aims to improve this situation.

 Data transfer costs
 : k6 can upload a large amount of data in a very short period of time.
 Make sure you understand the data transfer costs before commencing a large scale test.